lando/acquia/docs/getting-started.md

 2. [Initialized](https://docs.lando.dev/basics/init.html) a [Landofile](https://docs.lando.dev/config/lando.html) for your codebase for use with this recipe.
 3. Read about the various [services](https://docs.lando.dev/config/services.html), [tooling](https://docs.lando.dev/config/tooling.html), [events](https://docs.lando.dev/config/events.html) and [routing](https://docs.lando.dev/config/proxy.html) Lando offers.

-However, because you are a developer and developers never ever [RTFM](https://en.wikipedia.org/wiki/RTFM), you can also try out this recipe with an extant Acquia project or start a brand new project on Acquia with the commands as follows:
+## Quick Start

+You can also run the following commands to try out this recipe on one of your Acquia sites.

 ```bash
 # Go through interactive prompts to get your code from acquia